 Most agree, prolonging harvest will intensify the flavor.

-Unlike its sister, the onion, leeks have a sweeter, milder flavor and can be a great alternative in the kitchen to the onion in most culinary dishes.
+Unlike its sister, the onion, leeks have a sweeter, milder flavor, and can be a great alternative in the kitchen to the onion in most culinary dishes.

-Leeks are easy to plant
+Very easy to plant

-- Prepare planting holes for seedlings by making a row of holes, approximately 5-6 inches deep, which should be about the height of your seedlings.
+- Prepare holes for seedlings by making a row of holes, approximately 5-6 inches deep, which should be about the height of your seedlings.
 Holes can be made using a shovel or broom handle.
 Place the holes approximately 5-inches apart.

 - Place a single seedling in each hole.
 Verify roots of seedlings are at the bottom of each hole.